La petite Toute-Belle

 It is Aarne-Thompson type 709, Snow-White.
 Others of this type include Bella Venezia, Gold-Tree and Silver-Tree, Myrsina, Nourie Hadig and The Young Slave.

+In the tale, a daughter is framed for stealing jewelry from her mother.
+Her mother orders her death, but wants the death to seem accidental.
+A female servant pushes the daughter into a well, but the daughter returns unharmed the following day.
+The mother decides to poison her daughter with sugared almonds, but the daughter is informed that the almonds are poisoned and does not eat them.
+An evil fairy working for the mother arranges for the girl to wear a poisoned dress.
+The daughter falls asleep upon donning the dress, but she wakes up when her dress is removed.
+A king decides to marry the daughter and to execute his new mother-in-law.

 Synopsis

 A woman has a daughter who is so beautiful that people call her Toute-Belle (Very Beautiful).
 Her mother is jealous of her beauty.
 They have a servant, who keeps stealing everything she finds.
 She hates Toute-Belle, because she tells her mother of her thefts, and eventually convinces Toute-Belle's mother that it is her daughter who steals.
 When the mother finds that her jewels have been stolen, she promises to reward whoever will rid her of Toute-Belle.
-The servant says that she will push Toute-Belle into the well and everybody will think she fell by accident.
+The servant says that she will push Toute-Belle into the well and everybody will think she fell in accidentally.

 The next day, the servant pretends to see a beautiful flower in the well.
 Toute-Belle bends over the edge and the servant pushes her, but Toute-Belle finds herself in a pretty room instead of drowning.
 The room is inhabited by three dragons who ask her how she came.
 She tells them her stories and they decide to keep her with them.

 The next day, the servant goes to the well to draw water and Toute-Belle greets her.
 She goes to the mother and tells her Toute-Belle is alive.
 The mother asks an evil fairy how to kill her daughter.
 The fairy gives her red sugared almonds and says Toute-Belle will die when she eats them.
 The next morning, the servant gives Toute-Belle the almonds but when the girl wants to eat them, the dragons come and say they are poisoned.

 The mother asks the fairy to kill Toute-Belle, threatening to kill her instead if she does not succeed.
-The fairy reluctantly gives her a red dress, saying Toute-Belle will die as soon as she slips it on.
-The following morning, the servant gives Toute-Belle the dress and the girl decides to put in on, so that the dragons see how pretty she is.
-But no sooner has she slipped on the poisoned dress that she falls down and lose consciousness.
+The fairy reluctantly gives her a red dress, saying Toute-Belle will die when she slips it on.
+The following morning, the servant gives Toute-Belle the dress and the girl puts it on, so the dragons see how pretty she is.
+But no sooner did she slip on the poisoned dress than she fell asleep.